Ukraine says North Korean troops to join Russia – DW – 11/01/2024

 The Russian quid pro quo is said to include food, fuel and possibly satellite technology.

-Following the deployment of troops, North Korean dictator Kim Jong Un could try to ramp up his demands once again, said Korea expert Victor Cha from the US think tank CSIS.
+Following the deployment of troops, North Korean dictator Kim Jong Un could try to ramp up his demands once again, said Victor Cha, the Korea chair at the CSIS.

 Whether Putin then complies with this request is another matter.